Zero6992/chatGPT-discord-bot/docs/migration.md

    Keep `DISCORD_BOT_TOKEN`.
 Convert API variables using the table below.
 Set the default model alias explicitly; the example uses a local server.
 3. Configure allowed/admin user IDs and channels in TOML.
 Use a real local model ID or your official API's current ID.
-Copy useful `system_prompt.txt` text into `bot.system_prompt`; it is now an instruction, not a paid startup conversation.
+Copy any customized legacy `system_prompt.txt` text into `bot.system_prompt`; it is now an instruction, not a paid startup conversation.
+The unused placeholder is no longer shipped.
-   The original prompt file and untracked user files are not deleted.
+   Preserve your own prompt files before upgrading; the new bot does not read them.
 4. Remove outdated settings from the active `.env`.
 Preserve any archive privately.
    Startup rejects obsolete settings instead of silently changing backend or billing behavior.
 Consumer-site cookies and shared free credentials cannot be